ayushdwivedi12/Lead_Management_task_fullStack/README.md

-# Lead Management Task Submission
+# Lead Management Task

-This repository contains my submission for the Full Stack Developer role assessment.

--   **Scope:** Full Stack (Frontend + Backend)
--   **Time Taken:** Approximately 3 hours
+This is a full-stack lead management application built with the MERN stack (MongoDB, Express.js, React, Node.js).
+It allows users to add new leads through a form and view all entries in a table.

 ---

 ## ✅ Core Features Implemented

-I focused on building the primary CRUD (Create, Read) functionality as outlined in the task.

 -   **Backend:**
     -   A **Node.js/Express.js** server to handle API requests.